 Made with just a few ingredients, and no special equipment, this delicious homemade ice cream is going to quickly become a family favorite!

 This is an eggless ice cream recipe, meaning we won’t be taking the time to make a custard base for the ice cream.
 Instead we will use sweetened condensed milk which will help to add the same creaminess, without all the work.
+We also use the same technique to make mango ice cream and pineapple ice cream.

 How to make Strawberry Ice Cream